qsoulior/auth-server/README.md

 ```

 ## ▶️ Configuration
+Сonfiguration is performed using environment variables or .env file.

+List of environment variables:
 | Variable        | Default     | Constraint          | Description                                                   |
 | -               | -           | -                   | -                                                             |
 | `APP_NAME`      | auth        |                     | Application name used in the "iss" JWT claim                  |